-Provided free as a part of all school programs, this presentation explores the research behind Prepare’s teaching philosophy, our pedagogy, and ways adults in the community can reinforce the messages from class.
+Provided complimentary to all schools that engage Prepare for school-based programming.
+This introductory presentation explores the research behind Prepare’s teaching philosophy, our pedagogy, and strategies for adults in the community to reinforce messages from class.
 We overview the role-plays covered for each grade and review opportunities to integrate Prepare with other academic curriculum.

-Participants practice interactive verbal exercises and problem solving scenarios, including how to have challenging conversations with kids and with other adults.
-This short but impactful program teaches skills you can put into use immediately to improve your interaction with children and help advocate for them.
+Participants practice interactive verbal exercises and problem solving scenarios, including how to have challenging conversations with young people and with other adults.
+This short but impactful program teaches skills that adults can immediately put to use to improve their interactions with children and to help advocate from them with other adults.

-Prepare Comprehensive Experiential (12 – 16 hours) IMPACT Basics class
+Prepare Comprehensive IMPACT Basics Class (12 – 16 hours)

-This comprehensive program offers training in a range of personal safety skills, including:
+This comprehensive program offers training in a range of personal safety skills for situations with strangers and familiars, including:

 - psychological, physiological, and mental readiness – adrenaline management, problem solving under stress;